Andrew plays Didgeridoo

 2c) - A smorgasbord of all kinds of music - Judging the song writing with other partners in music crime; a happiness re-union with Marcia Howard & Rose Bygraves (Goanna) - thanks girls, the queens of vibe!
 Indian Ragas and a divine trio with John Francis (master interpreter of song) and Margy (the fastest harmony-finding singer in the west, and great friend & safety house to the wandering minstrels).
 Last gig starts at midnight Monday morning (after a day of much mingling with local friends - happy house-warming Peter & Liz).
 Brent Miller, another tourer extraordinaire, grants a ride back to Adelaide as our gigs finished close together; Mandolin is secured by another peer for collection that month latter in Ballarat - great coincidence of location.
 I'm now 30 kilos lighter for the plane - that's the luggage, not me, ahem!

-2d) - Here begins the saga of the little black bag ($1,200 in goodies for stage performance, 5kg and just holding together).
+Arrive 3am at the folks place (funny how they've always been there where & when I've needed them - 'Love' is not a big enough word for their part in my lives), pack & re-pack and it's 5am, just in time for Brekky before the 7am flight!
+I'm hoping this will guarantee sleep on the plane.
+(Y'all better take a refreshment break).2d) - Here begins the saga of the little black bag ($1,200 in goodies for stage performance, 5kg and just holding together).
 It gets left at Mum & Dad's even before the first flight, Dad delivers it just prior to flight lift off.
 Close but safely on board.
 We are USA bound with Dya Singh (Indian) World Music Group.
 Great movies on the plane tease one from sleep obligations but the flight seems short so no doubt there was some sleep.
 Arrival in LA to an ear to ear grinning Sikh, Simaron - her smile & goodwill stays as a companion still, with but a moments recall.

 A night off to adjust - Ah!
 But there is no need to rest I declare, as the finger randomly picks a music shop in the phone book.
 "Hi - blah, blah, blah" "Well you should go to 'The Gig'!"
 (A songwriter's haven).
 So I chase it up by phone and Shane Soloski puts my name on the door, "Yeah, I'd love some fiddle on a few songs, come on over".
 The night is shared with Stephen Stills's daughter, Jenny, plus ex-Mavericks guitar/steel man, Ben Peeler.
 I don't get home and the pace is set for the zig-zags across the land and oceans of October.

-Grand Canyon13 flights; Grand Canyon to Big Ben, Empire State Building to Shakespeare's House in Stratford upon Avon.
+13 flights; Grand Canyon to Big Ben, Empire State Building to Shakespeare's House in Stratford upon Avon.
 Home via Singapore completed my first continuous lap of the globe.
 Strange, I got pretty tired!
 The body definitely has problems with shorter days as you fly west to east.
 We all get used to drawn out days, but shorter is confounding.

 The company was great.
 Dya Singh himself, on soaring vocals & Harmonium (a hand bellows driven keyboard) and a constant source of new scales to taunt me each gig; Deeraj, master of the Tabla (the very melodic Indian drums), Parvan, the young starlet, a beautiful voice and spirit with a gratefully small ego, (er, that's a compliment Parv!).
 Dya's eldest daughter, Jamel & new son-in-law Harven, kept the tour smooth and balanced, well fed and financial when needed - a touch of class for sure.
 Missing daughter Harsell studied for exams at home and got tons of pressies instead.